hkarakose/gs-maven-android/README.md

-# Building Android Projects with Maven
+# Getting Started: Building Android Projects with Maven

 What you'll build
 -----------------